iZeaoGamer/GalacticPE/major.md

 - Fixed an issue, where deleting a faction wouldn't update the scoreboard's faction information.

 - Reformatted scoreboards for SkyBlock Adventure and OG OP Factions to include blank lines for professional reasons.

+- Scoreboards will now instantly spawn when you join a lobby server.
+Before, it would take a few seconds for it to appear.

+- Scoreboards that aren't loaded yet, will now state "Loading.." in light red color.
+This is so the server can load the scoreboard instantly without asking yourself why it doesn't display.

+- Fixed crash onJoin() using scoreboards.

+- Fixed scoreboard updating visual bug, where it'd delay the updates between the "Servers" and "Lobbies" section to the querying section.
+Now, it'll update all of it automatically without delaying the updates between different lines.

+- Added $ sign to Balance: section on SkyBlock Adventure, and OG OP Factions.

+- Scoreboards for OG OP Factions and SkyBlock will now instantly spawn, instead of next scheduler.